Home » Fundamental Analysis

 • Unemployment Rate

-Reported every month, this indicator reflects the percentage of total workforce that is not employed and is actively seeking work.
+Reported every month, this indicator reflects the percentage of the total workforce that is not employed and is actively seeking work.
 A person is considered as unemployed, if he/she belongs to all of the following groups – able bodied, not employed during the past week, he/she has been looking for employment for at least 4 weeks ending in the week of the research.
 Laid-off persons waiting to be hired again also belong to the group of the unemployed.

 High unemployment rates are a threat to the economy, as they hamper consumer spending and the latter is a key driving force behind US GDP growth.
 A weak labor market also tends to undermine consumer sentiment, affecting actively working people.
 However, way too low unemployment rates are also undesired by governments, as they induce inflation and drive salaries up, which could lead to an overheating economy.
 Unemployment rates within the range 4%-6% are usually regarded as healthy.
 Inflation rate and unemployment rate are inversely related fundamental indicators, as is shown by the so called “Phillips curve”.